christianp/behind-the-design-of-numbas/source/pattern-matching.rst

     Otherwise, match an ordinary operator:

-    The operator being matched is the operator at the top of ``ruleTree``. tree.
+    The operator being matched is the operator at the top of ``ruleTree``.

-    The match is 'commutative' if the commutative :ref:`option <pattern-matching-options>` is turned on and the operator is commutative.
+    The match is :dfn:`commutative` if the commutative :ref:`option <pattern-matching-options>` is turned on and the operator is commutative.

-    The match is 'associative' if the associative :ref:`option <pattern-matching-options>` is turned on and the operator is associative.
+    The match is :dfn:`associative` if the associative :ref:`option <pattern-matching-options>` is turned on and the operator is associative.

     Run :func:`getTerms` to identify terms in ``ruleTree`` and ``exprTree``.